-Our Board of Directors unanimously recommends that you vote FOR all of the nominees proposed by our Board of Directors, and FOR Proposals No. 2 and 3 and a vote of EVERY YEAR for Proposal No. 4.
-Stockholders of record at the close of business on July 5, 2023 are entitled to notice of, and to vote at, the meeting and any adjournment or postponement thereof.
+Our Board of Directors unanimously recommends that you vote FOR all of the nominees proposed by our Board of Directors, and FOR Proposals No. 2 and 3.
+Stockholders of record at the close of business on July 3, 2024 are entitled to notice of, and to vote at, the meeting and any adjournment or postponement thereof.
 For ten days prior to the meeting, a complete list of stockholders entitled to vote at the meeting will be available for examination by any stockholder, for any purpose relating to the meeting, during ordinary business hours at our principal offices located at 1213 Elko Drive, Sunnyvale, California 94089.
 In addition, this list will be available online during the meeting.

 This year, the Annual Meeting will be held virtually via audio webcast.
-You will be able to attend and participate in the meeting by visiting https://meetnow.global/MQV6UG2, where you will be able to listen to the meeting live, submit questions, and vote.
+You will be able to attend and participate in the meeting by visiting https://meetnow.global/MP5KTFJ, where you will be able to listen to the meeting live, submit questions, and vote.
 To access the audio webcast of the meeting, you must have the information that is printed on the shaded bar area located on the reverse side of the Notice.
 You must enter a valid control number to enter the virtual meeting.